gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 But in production the indexes are not being used despite being present, this is slowing your service.
 What do you do?
 {{% /notice %}}

-Creating an index doesn't garuntee that the SQL execution engine will use those indexes.
+Creating an index doesn't guarantee that the SQL execution engine will use those indexes.
 The optimizer might choose a full table scan over an index if it determines that it is optimal.

 ```sql
 EXPLAIN (FORMAT JSON) select * from customer where city = 'San Jose';